Geothlypis tolmiei monticola

 There are these additional non-accepted eastern reports: a report of one at Fontenelle Forest, Sarpy Co 14 Oct 1990 was not accepted by the NOURC (Grenon 1991), and a specimen, UNSM ZM10776, taken at Roca, Lancaster Co and labeled as this species, is not now identifiable.
 One photographed in Dodge Co 8 Sep 2007 was not considered separable from Mourning Warbler based on the photo (Brogie 2008).

-- High counts: 8 at Oliver Reservoir, Kimball Co 2 Sep 2000, 7 in Kimball and Banner Cos 31 Aug 2002, 5 at Oliver Reservoir 29 Aug 1998, and 5 there 24 Aug 2021.
+- High counts: 8 at Oliver Reservoir, Kimball Co 2 Sep 2000, 7 in Kimball and Banner Cos 31 Aug 2002, 5 at Oliver Reservoir 29 Aug 1998, 5 there 24 Aug 2021, and 5 there 6 Sep 2024.

 Images